awhstin/Scraping-Viz/README.md

 # Rdataviz
-Collection of R scripts to analyze and visualize geographic or various datasets
+Collection of R scripts to analyze and visualize geographic or various datasets.
+Most scripts will be accompanied by downloadable or linked datasets to use.
+If you are looking for an IDE for R look no further, [RStudio](http://www.rstudio.com/) is here.

 #Density Map creator
 (Farmer's market data seen [here](https://catalog.data.gov/dataset/farmers-markets-geographic-data))